RorschachUK/meArm_Adafruit/README.md

 Class methods of meArm object
 -----------------------------
 * void begin(int pinBlock = 0, int address = 0x40) - Optionally specify which block of four pins on the Adafruit board to use (base, shoulder, elbow and gripper), and which I2C address to use.
+Block -1 mirrors to all four blocks.
 Begin must be called in setup() before any other calls to the meArm instance are made.
 * void openGripper() - opens the gripper, letting go of anything it was holding
 * void closeGripper() - closes the gripper, perhaps grabbing and holding something as it does so
 * void gotoPoint(float x, float y, float z) - move in a straight line from the current point to the requested position